damianhakert/damianhakert.github.io/source/posts/2016-10-21-gitlab-workflow-an-overview.html.md

 ### Issue Weight

-You can attribute an [Issue Weight] to make it clear how difficult the implementation of that idea.
+You can attribute an [Issue Weight] to make it clear how difficult the implementation of that idea is.
 Less difficult would receive weights of 01-03, more difficult, 07-09, and the ones in the middle, 04-06.
 Still, you can get to an agreement with your team to standardize the weights according to your needs.

 ### GitLab Issue Board